lake-wg/authz/draft-selander-ace-ake-authz.md

 ]
 ~~~~~~~~~~~

+where the parameters are defined in {{p-as}}.

 ### Voucher Response

 The AAA server decrypts the identity of the device and looks up its certificate, Cert(PK_D).
-The AAA server send the voucher response to the AAA server containing

-* Cert(PK_D)
-* Voucher (see {{p-as}})

-The voucher response SHALL be a CBOR array as defined below:
+The AAA server sends the voucher response to the authenticator.
+The Voucher_Response SHALL be a CBOR array as defined below:

 ~~~~~~~~~~~
 Voucher_Response = [